315+ Telescopes Ranked

 The 130ST’s equatorial mount has an attachment for a motor drive.
 You could get Orion’s dual-axis EQ-2M drive and have push-button slow-motion adjustments on the RA axis, or opt for the more simple Celestron Logic Drive which just tracks the sky with no other functions.

-The 130ST’s 650mm focal length gives it a relatively wide field of view at low magnifications, making it great for viewing big and bright deep-sky objects like the Pleiades, Andromeda Galaxy, and so forth.
-You’ll be able to see hundreds of beautiful open star clusters, details in a few dozen galaxies (provided you have dark skies – under urban or suburban viewing conditions, most galaxies are little more than smudges), jaw-dropping details in nebulae like Orion and the Swan, and you can just begin to resolve bright globular clusters like M13 and M22 into individual stars on a good night.
-Planetary nebulae like the Cat’s Eye begin to show colors and perhaps even detail at moderate magnifications.
+I could see hundreds of beautiful open star clusters, details in a few dozen galaxies (under dark skies only—under urban or suburban viewing conditions, most galaxies are little more than smudges), and jaw-dropping details in nebulae like Orion and the Swan.
+I could also just begin to resolve bright globular clusters like M13 and M22 into individual stars on a good night.
+Planetary nebulae like the Cat’s Eye begin to show colors and even detail at moderate magnifications.

 So, what can you really do, astrophotography-wise, with the SpaceProbe 130ST?

 A DSLR camera is too much for the focuser and mount to handle, so deep-sky astrophotography is basically out of the question.
 In any case, autoguiders and the like would be needed for good pictures, and the SpaceProbe cannot accommodate these things.
-You’re limited to the Moon and planets, using a webcam-style CCD like a Celestron NexImage or ZWO ASI camera.

-In addition, the mount needs to be aligned accurately to keep tracking accurate enough to keep whatever you’re imaging in the tiny field of view of the camera, which is hard when there’s no polar scope or sighting hole, as I mentioned previously.
+In addition, the mount needs to be aligned accurately to keep tracking accurate enough to keep whatever we’re imaging in the tiny field of view of the camera, which is hard when there’s no polar scope or sighting hole, as I mentioned previously.

 Aperture:130mm